 This is an herb that blooms and sheds at a particular time of year in the Mediterranean region.

-With it’s fragrant flowers, lancelike leaves, and gray or purple berries that look like peppercorns, it has a long reputation for treating menstrual disorders.
+Gray or purple berries that look like peppercorns.It has a long reputation for treating menstrual disorders.

 A reputable amount of studies have been performed testing the claims for using this herb.

-Progesterone has been shown in studies to be a culprit in the mood dip during this time.Tweet
+Progesterone was shown in studies to be a culprit in mood dips during this time.Tweet

 *** Our Featured Sponsors ***